American Airlines Flight 191: Legacy of the DC-10

-30 victims whose remains were never identified are buried at Green Hills Memorial Park in Rancho Palos Verdes, California.

 Depictions in media

-The cable/satellite National Geographic channel produced a documentary on the crash, and an episode from Seconds From Disaster titled "Chicago Plane Crash" detailed the crash and included film of the investigation press conferences.
-The Canadian television series Mayday profiled the crash in the episode "Catastrophe at O'Hare", which subsequently aired in the U.S. on the Smithsonian Channel and National Geographic Channel's television series Air Disasters.
+The National Geographic channel produced a documentary on the crash, and an episode from Seconds From Disaster titled "Chicago Plane Crash" detailed the crash and included film of the investigation press conferences.
+The Canadian television series Mayday profiled the crash in the episode "Catastrophe at O'Hare", which subsequently aired in the US on the Smithsonian Channel and National Geographic Channel's television series Air Disasters.
+The accident was also discussed in "Breaking Point", the second episode of the first season of TV show Why Planes Crash on MSNBC.

 Chicago folk singer Steve Goodman wrote the song "Ballad of Flight 191 (They Know Everything About It)" in response to the crash and the subsequent investigation as the inaugural song for a series of topical songs that aired on National Public Radio in 1979.